fictionco/fiction/@apps/docs/src/docs/framework/components.md

 **Important** There is both a front-end button and dashboard button added to Factor, so any overriding of this element will affect the front-end only (as the dashboard button is separate).

-Alternatively to a full override, the `btn` property simply adds a class to the buttons.
+Alternatively, all the `btn` and `size` properties really do is add classes to the buttons.
 So you can use any value you want and then apply custom styling (or override the default styling with specificity.)

 #### Links